 Each cell can therefore contain up to 96 compute blades, i.e. 288 compute nodes, equipped either with conventional processors (such as Intel® Xeon® processors) or accelerators (e.g. Intel® Xeon Phi™ or NVIDIA® GPUs).

 In each 1U blade, a cold plate with active liquid flow cools all hot components by direct contact – the sequana compute blades contain no fan.

 The following compute blades are initially available:

-The 1U Bull sequana X1110 blade integrates 3 compute nodes, each powered by 2 future generation Intel® Xeon® processors (code named Broadwell);
+The 1U Bull Sequana X1110 blade integrates 3 compute nodes, each powered by 2 Intel® Xeon® processors (code named Broadwell).

-The 1U Bulls sequana X1115 blade includes a single compute node equipped with 4 NVIDIA Pascal GPUs.
+The 1U Bull Sequana X1125 blade includes a single compute node equipped with 4 NVIDIA Pascal GPUs.

 The interconnect components located in the central cabinet form the first two levels of a fat-tree interconnect network.
 External nodes (such as I/O nodes and service nodes) plug directly into the system fabric at the cell level.